 Sometimes the abundance of things to do in Lake Tahoe can be a bit overwhelming, yet I still find myself seeking out ‘hidden’ Tahoe gems that often end up right in front of my face.
 To that extent, the other day I was fortunate enough to revisit and explore one of Tahoe South’s most interesting and historical places, the Pope-Baldwin Recreation Area.

 You may know this spot by any of its sectors - the Tallac Historic Site, Taylor Creek & the Visitor Center, the Rainbow Trail, the Lake of the Sky Trail, the various beaches and estates named after iconic entrepreneurial families who developed the shore - but if you still don’t know, it’s about time you make a point to stop by.
 Now you can also experience Heritage Days at the Tallac Historic Site.
-Explore what life would have been like visiting Lake Tahoe in the 1920s every Wednesday and Saturday from 10am-3pm through September 15th.
+Explore what life would have been like visiting Lake Tahoe in the 1920s every Wednesday from 10am-3pm through August 28th.
 Enjoy historic games like croquet, sack races, tug-o-war, even educational activities and games of the past for kids.
 Best of all, it’s free.

 Even just strolling around the nature walking areas provides an enlightening way to get in touch with local wildlife with lots to learn along the way.
 I was lucky enough to take the Taylor Creek/Marsh tour with a USDA Forest Ranger who not only gave us a great narrated tour of the sites, but was able to delve much deeper into the history of the land and people.
 I highly recommend this option, or if you can join a naturalist onsite.
 They even have cool Moonlight Walks this summer for a new way to see Tahoe after dark.